The 95.4 GeV di-photon excess at ATLAS and CMS: A Higgs boson in the S2HDM

 \subsection{Model definitions}

 The S2HDM extends the SM, containing only one SU(2) Higgs doublet $\Phi_1$, by a second Higgs doublet field $\Phi_2$ and an additional complex gauge-singlet field $\Phi_S$~\cite{Jiang:2019soj, Biekotter:2021ovi}.
 As in the 2HDM, in the S2HDM the electroweak symmery is spontaneously broken by the two vacuum expectation values (vevs) of the two Higgs doubles, $v_1$ and $v_2$, with $\tan\beta = v_2 / v_1$, and $v_1^2 + v_2^2 = v^2 \approx (246 \gev)^2$ corresponds to the SM vev squared.
-In addition, the real component of the singlet field has the non-zero vev $v_S$, which breaks a global U(1) symmetry under which only $\Phi_S$ is charged.
-Neglecting possible sources of CP violation, as we do throughout this paper for simplicity, the physical scalar spectrum of the S2HDM consists of three CP-even Higgs bosons $h_{1,2,3}$ with masses $m_{h_{1,2,3}}$, a pair of charged Higgs bosons $H^\pm$ and a CP-odd Higgs boson $A$ with masses $m_{H^\pm}$ and $m_A$, respectively, as well as a stable scalar~DM candidate~$\chi$.
+In addition, the real component of the singlet field has the non-zero vev $v_S$. \TBB{Imposing a softly-broken U(1) symmetry under which only $\Phi_S$ is charged, \hto{the imaginary part of the singlet} gives rise to the presence of a stable pseudo-Nambu-Goldstone DM state\hto{.
+This yields} the attractive possibility of accommodating the observed DM relic abundance \GWnn{via} the usual freeze-out mechanism.} Neglecting possible sources of CP violation, as we do throughout this paper for simplicity, the physical scalar spectrum of the S2HDM consists of three CP-even Higgs bosons $h_{1,2,3}$ with masses $m_{h_{1,2,3}}$, a pair of charged Higgs bosons $H^\pm$ and a CP-odd Higgs boson $A$ with masses $m_{H^\pm}$ and $m_A$, respectively, as well as a stable scalar~DM candidate~$\chi$.

 We impose an additional $Z_2$ symmetry under which one of the doublet fields changes the sign in order to avoid flavor changing neutral currents at the tree-level, The $Z_2$~symmetry is only softly-broken via a term of the form $-m_{12}^2(\Phi_1^\dagger \Phi_2 + \mathrm{h.c.})$.
 This symmetry implies for the fermion sector that either $\Phi_1$ or $\Phi_2$ (but not both) couples to either the charged leptons $\ell$, the up-type quarks $u$ or the down-type quarks $d$, leading to the four Yukawa types of the model~\cite{Branco:2011iw}: type~I, II, III (lepton-specific) and IV (flipped).